Emotional Support Animals

 Please note that requests for ESAs in campus residential housing made within 4 weeks of the start of the semester will not be reviewed for 6-8 weeks.

-To request an ESA, you must complete the following steps:
+To request an ESA, you must follow the steps to register with our office.

 Process When Cornell Has Approved the Use of an ESA

-The SDS counselor will communicate with you regarding the request.
+We will communicate with you regarding your request.
 Additional time may be needed to inform roommate(s), floormates, or suitemates of the presence of an ESA and to make necessary housing changes that may be required based on the presence of the ESA.

 Animals are approved on a yearly basis; you may be asked to submit updated documentation.